RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 Some exploits can not be compiled statically.

-For example: Exploits that compile shared object .so files that need to be loaded by the vulnerable program.
-It is not possible to cross-compile them either as the .so files heavily depend on the ABI of the target system.
+For example: Exploits that are shared object .so files and which the vulnerable program needs to load during runtime.
+It is not possible to cross-compile them: The .so files heavily depend on the ABI of the target system.

 ### Targeting aarch64

 The assumption is that it is not possible to compile the exploit on the target system.
-Instead we use a system with the same architecture and where the Linux flavour is as close as possible to the target system (a matching libc version often is what matters most).
+Instead we use a system with the same architecture and where the Linux flavour is a close match to the target system (a matching libc version often is what matters most).

-AWS has a good selection flavours (Ubuntu, Red Hat, SuSE and Debian).
+AWS has a good selection Linux systems (Ubuntu, Red Hat, SuSE and Debian).
 It is free to spin up a ARM64 (aarch64) t2.nano instance and compile an exploit.
-We also have a lab with various other architectures and flavours.
-That's what we do.
+THC also runs a private lab with various other architectures and Unix flavours.

 ### Compiling [CVE-2021-4034] for aarch64